Admissions requirements - Domestic

 The selection process for direct entry medicine at Clayton consists of three components - Year 12 (or equivalent) results, completion of the UMAT (Undergraduate Medical and Health Sciences Admission Test) and a Multiple Mini Interview (MMI).
 All three components are weighted equally.

-Selection for interview (MMI) is based on a combination of an applicant's UMAT and ATAR scores.
-The cut off score is determined by the distribution of scores each year and therefore changes depending on each cohort.
+Selection for an interview (MMI) is based on a combination of an applicant's UMAT and ATAR scores.
+The cut-off score is determined by the distribution of scores each year and therefore changes depending on each cohort.

 All domestic applicants are required to undertake the UMAT (Undergraduate Medicine and Health Sciences Admissions Test).
 The UMAT test is held in July each year.
 Students must have achieved a minimum of 50 for each of the three sections of this test.
 Selection for interview will be based on a combination of UMAT and ATAR results.

 For more information about the UMAT, please visit: https://umat.acer.edu.au/